OpenBMB/VisRAG/README.md

 bash scripts/eval_retriever/eval.sh 512 2048 16 8 wmean causal ArxivQA,ChartQA,MP-DocVQA,InfoVQA,PlotQA,SlideVQA <ckpt_path>
 ```

-The parameters mentioned above is what we use in our paper, you can use them to reproduce the results in the paper.
+The parameters mentioned above are what we use in our paper, you can use them to reproduce the results in the paper.

 ### VisRAG-Gen